 The financial contributions of our members and friends support our many ministries.
 You can place an offering in the plate every Sunday, but your pledge allows our church to budget responsibily.
-If you can make a pledge, contact the church office at firstname.lastname@example.org; 508/653-0971 and a pledge card can be mailed to you.
-Quarterly Reports are sent to all pledgers for your tax records.
+If you can make a pledge, contact the church office at fccfinance@firstchurchnatick.

-For questions about your statement our Financial Assistant, Michelle May is in the office on Tuesdays.
-She can be reached at 508-653-0971 or email@example.com.
+For questions about your statement please contact the office at 508-653-0971 or firstname.lastname@example.org.

 For questions about pledging, contact the church office.